Navigation and Interface

 Connections

-The main Connections interface provides a view of all configured connections along with the ability to create new connections using the New + button.
+The Connections page provides a view of all configured connections along with the ability to create new connections using the New + button.
 Open a connection by clicking the name or row of the connection.
 Connections are created for source systems and output systems to allow Sources and Outputs to communicate with external data systems.

 After opening a Connection, users are presented with three tabs for configuring Settings, checking Connection Metadata, and viewing Applied Objects which are the sources and outputs using the connection.
 Users are able to create new sources directly from Connection Metadata.